djtoon/katan/README.md

 - minify html code
 - minify js files and html <script> tags
 - removes inline css styles into new css file ( adds link to stylesheet in head )
+- removes comments from html
+- removes console.log commands from js

 ### Install
 ```